Admission Requirements for Freshman Students

-Students with a cumulative GPA of at least 3.3 or rank in the top 10 percent of their class, have the option to choose whether or not to submit standardized test scores (SAT or ACT).
+Students with a cumulative GPA of at least 3.30 (Unweighted), or who rank in the top 10 percent of their class, have the option to choose whether or not to submit standardized test scores (SAT or ACT).

-Applicants choosing not to submit standardized test scores are strongly encouraged to submit at least one recommendation from a teacher in a core subject area.
-Home-schooled applicants, students attending schools outside the United States, and students wishing to be considered for merit based scholarships must submit standardized test scores.
+Applicants choosing not to submit standardized test scores must submit at least one recommendation from a teacher or guidance counselor.
+Home-schooled applicants, students attending schools outside the United States.
+Students wishing to be considered for merit based scholarships must submit standardized test scores.

 How to Apply

 Please submit all credentials at one time to ensure a timely response.
 The application review process requires the full attention of a committed and dedicated staff.
 We ask that you refrain from calling or emailing the office for status checks.
 All admission decisions are communicated in writing.
 Your patience with the entire process is appreciated.

 Students interested in attending Hampton University can apply online.
 All students must submit the following items for admission consideration:

 - Application fee of $50.00 (non-refundable).
 Personal checks are not an acceptable form of payment.
 Hampton University does not accept ANY fee waivers.